enoralecuyer/open-source/README.md

 - [UX/UI] Hard to read yellow email address on grey background
 - [BUG] The 'Thank you' page is not responsive on mobile
 - [BUG] Text on Footer gets pushed to a second line too early
-- [IDEA] Adding contact information, copyright, policies and year in the footer
+- [IDEA] Add contact information, copyright, policies and year in the footer
 - [IDEA] Create a Call To Action to apply to become a volunteer
 - [BUG] Nav elements not clickable